 Australia: Jason Belmonte

-12 PBA titles including five majors, medals at various tournament events and the highest win percentage of any player in televised finals match to mark the man from Orange, New South Wales out as the quintessential big game player.
+12 PBA titles including five majors, medals at various tournament events, and the highest win percentage of any player in televised finals match to mark the man from Orange, New South Wales out as the quintessential big game player.
 Also standout at the top of the game is his two-handed ‘shovel’ bowling style, which Belmonte has used since learning the game as a toddler in his father’s alley.
 According to the Wall Street Journal the unique action can make bowling balls spin over 600 revolutions per minute ‒ more than any conventional action.

 England: Kirsten Penny

 Though far from a mainstream sport in this country, ten pin bowling is played professionally by a fair number of English competitors.
 Kirsten Penny, a veteran of tour events since the end of the last century, is sponsored by Complete Leisure Bowling in the UK and represents Storm Bowling Products internationally.
 As English ten pin bowling continues to grow, look out for alleys springing up to cater for the next generation of bowlers.
+If you want to play online games register to play online games.

 Singapore: Remy Ong